Frame Type

 Cons

-- Beechwood arrives lightly scuffed (normal for Mabef shipping)
+- Beechwood can arrive lightly scuffed (normal for Mabef shipping)

-The Mabef M-22 is the easel that working painters refuse to replace.
-We've seen 30-year-old units in Texas studios still holding canvases the way they did the day they shipped from Bassano del Grappa.
+The Mabef MBM-09D is the studio easel that working painters refuse to replace.
+We've seen decade-old Mabef units in Texas studios still holding canvases the way they did the day they shipped from Italy.

-The crank-adjusted canvas tray is the feature you'll thank Mabef for daily.
-No bending, no clamping — turn the wheel, raise the canvas to working height, lock it.
+The height-adjustable canvas tray is the feature you'll thank Mabef for daily.
+Raise the canvas to working height and lock it.
 Working oil painters know that the moment you set down a wet brush to reposition canvas is the moment a smudge happens.
-The crank prevents that moment entirely.
+A solid, adjustable tray prevents that moment.

-The forward-tilt is subtle — about 5 degrees — but it's enough to work under raked light without the canvas glaring back at you.
+The forward tilt is subtle but enough to work under raked light without the canvas glaring back at you.
 Most cheap H-frame easels stay rigid vertical, which fights you under any directional light source.

-At $399 it costs more than the cheap Chinese knockoffs, and exactly the same as one round of replacement easels for the cheap one.
-Buy once, paint for thirty years.
+It costs more than the import H-frames, and roughly the same as one round of replacing a cheap easel that didn't last.
+Buy once, paint for decades.
 That's the math.

 Our Pick

-The H-frame easel that working painters buy once and use until they retire.
-Italian-made, beechwood, holds canvases up to 76 inches.
-Built like a museum and feels like one.
+The studio easel that working painters buy once and use until they retire.
+Italian-made beechwood, an integrated canvas tray, and the kind of joinery that doesn't loosen after a decade.
+Built like gallery furniture and feels like it.

-Buy this if you paint oils or large acrylics, have a dedicated studio with the space for a stationary easel, and you intend to be painting in twenty years.
-Mabef is what working gallery painters use because nothing else lasts as long.
+Buy this if you paint oils or large acrylics, have a dedicated studio with space for a stationary easel, and you intend to be painting in twenty years.
+Mabef is what working gallery painters reach for because the wood and the hardware outlast everything cheaper.

 What we don't like